MIDDLE KINGS · good between 1,800 and 900 cfs at Rogers Crossing

 this season was already dropping into the band.
 That gap is the thin snowpack; the slow, even slope

 is the cold spring.
-(Daily wiggle = the melt cycle, high each evening, low each morning —
+(The daily rise and fall is the melt cycle, high each evening, low each morning —

 simulated here from the daily gauge; the live page runs on hourly data.)